nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “I follow a layered approach to Linux server security — starting with user hardening, service minimization, firewall configuration, and patch automation.
 I audit the server regularly using tools like Lynis and enforce AppArmor profiles to restrict unauthorized behavior.”

----

-✅ Ready for **Q25: What Is Privilege Escalation and How Can It Be Prevented?**
-This is a favorite in red team/blue team interviews, especially for VAPT roles.

-Awesome, Nitin!
-Now let’s dive into one of the **most critical** topics in cybersecurity and penetration testing:

----

 ### ❓ **Q25.
 What Is Privilege Escalation and How Can It Be Prevented?**